zsoltszabo/node-uglifier/README.md

 As I have just completed a huge pure Nodejs project in 80+ files.
 I started to search for methods to have at least a minimal protection for my server side code.
 I found no simple solution that could handle the **NodeJS** module system automatically so I created **node-uglifier**.
 My almost 500Kb code in about 80 files got packed into a single file with around 150Kb size.

+Life safer new feature: Export all your dependencies including optional source files (like coffee) to a new folder.
+So if you have many "main files" within your project folder and a lot of common dependencies for them this saves your ass if you have to give your co worker the minimal set of files that one of the main needs.

 If you like the project and you want me to share developements in the future too.
 Please take 15 seconds of your time and visit my GITHUB page too to pass some love in the form of stars there.
 Thanks! https://github.com/zsoltszabo/node-uglifier